-- 4.1 The membership of the fostering panel complies with Guidance and Regulations and National Minimum Standards for Fostering Services.
+4.1 The membership of the fostering panel complies with Guidance and Regulations and National Minimum Standards for Fostering Services.
 It consists of an independent chair and vice-chair, an elected member, a qualified social worker, a health service representative, a foster carer and fostering social worker, a care-experienced young person and other independent members with relevant experience.
 The panel is supported by a professional advisor and also has access to medical and legal advice as required.
 The Agency Decision Maker is the Head of Children in Care Regulated Services.
-The independent panel chair has resigned and a new chair has been appointed who will take up her post in January 2015. - The panel chair, professional advisor and managers meet twice a year to consider quality and performance issues. - 4.2 The first phase of a demand management project led by consultants imPOWER has been completed.
-It has involved workshops with staff in the fostering and adoption teams as well as foster carers and adopters and prospective adopters; surveys of staff and carers; and a data collection exercise to benchmark our service against those of similar local authorities. imPOWER have introduced the 'Family Values' model as a tool for improving the recruitment and retention of carers. - Improvements plans have been developed as a result of the work done in phase one and implementation of these form phase two of the project which begins in January. - 4.3 The three year Recruitment and Marketing Strategy and one year Marketing Action Plan has been implemented since January 2014.
-A rolling programme of events is taking place, targeting recruitment of both foster carers and adopters wherever possible. - 4.4 Between 1 July and 30 September 2014 the Fostering Service registered 48 enquiries and sent out 33 information packs.
-14 initial visits were made and five fostering applications received.
-Two fostering households were approved.
-At the end of September 19 assessments were underway.
-On that date there were a total of 110 time-limited, permanent and respite carers, compared to 114 at the same point in both 2013 and 2012. - 4.5 The Recruitment and Assessment Team is now fully staffed with social workers and is able to call on sessional workers to provide additional capacity for initial visits and assessments when required.
-The post of team manager became vacant on 28 August.
-A temporary appointment is in place and a permanent replacement will start on 2 March 2015. - 4.6 A new post of Fostering and Adoption Recruitment Officer funded through the Adoption Reform Grant has been appointed to and starts on 17 December.
-This appointment will improve our initial response to enquiries, produce better information reports and support recruitment events.
+A new independent panel chair took up her post in January 2015.

+The panel chair, professional advisor and managers meet twice a year to consider quality and performance issues.

+- 4.2 The service is engaged in the second phase of a demand management project led by consultants imPOWER.
+Project groups made up of managers, social workers, foster carers and adopters and supported by a consultant are developing operational responses to the recommendations and findings generated in Phase one of the project.
+There are three work streams looking at recruitment, assessment and support. - 4.3 The three year Recruitment and Marketing Strategy and one year Marketing Action Plan has been implemented since January 2014.
+A rolling programme of events is taking place, targeting recruitment of both foster carers and adopters wherever possible.
+Both the strategy and action plan will be reviewed as part of the demand management project. - 4.4 Between 1 October and 30 December 2014 the Fostering Service registered 31 enquiries and sent out 18 information packs.
+Eight initial visits were made and three fostering applications received.
+Three fostering households were approved.
+At the end of December 20 assessments were underway.
+On that date there were a total of 105 time-limited, permanent and respite carers, compared to 113 in 2013 and 114 in 2012.
+There were 17 approved specific carers, compared to 27 in 2013 26 in 2012.
+There were 13 short-break carers. - 4.5 The Recruitment and Assessment Team is now fully staffed with social workers and is able to call on sessional workers to provide additional capacity for initial visits and assessments when required.
+A new team manager started on 2 March 2015.
+The composition of the recruitment and assessment team is also under review. - 4.6 A new post of Fostering and Adoption Recruitment Officer funded through the Adoption Reform Grant started on 17 December.
+This appointment will improve our initial response to enquiries, produce better information reports and support recruitment events. - 4.7 There have been two complaints against foster carers during this period.
+No foster carers were deregistered due to concerns and there have been no appeals to the Independent Reviewing Mechanism.

-- 4.7 A full time marketing officer has recently started in the Communications and Marketing team to specialise in recruitment of foster carers and adopters. - 4.8 There have been 5 complaints against foster carers during this period.
-No foster carers were deregistered due to concerns and there have been no appeals to the Independent Reviewing Mechanism. - 4.9 Fostering allowances have been reviewed for 2015-16 to bring them into line with the Fostering Network recommended rates and above the national minimum rate.
-This is to ensure the service remains competitive and provides value for money. - 4.10 The Derby Foster Carers Association is active and key members meet quarterly with the Deputy Head of Service to share practice issues and changes taking place in the service. - 4.11 As part of the Council's property rationalisation the Fostering and Adoption Service relocated from its base in Perth Street, Chaddesden, to the third floor of the Council House in December.
-Offices and meeting rooms in Royal Oak House are being used for panels and other events.
+- 4.9 Fostering allowances are being reviewed for 2015-16 to keep comparable to the Fostering Network recommended rates and above the national minimum rate.
+This is to ensure the service remains competitive and provides value for money. - 4.10 The Derby Foster Carers Association is active and key members meet quarterly with the Deputy Head of Service to share practice issues and changes taking place in the service.